cheran-senthil/TLE/heroku-docker.md

 this will print the log
 press `Ctrl+C` to get out of it

-run `docker ps` or docker images to get the name of docker image which will look like this.
+run `docker ps` or docker images to get the name of docker image, which will look like this.
 ```
 CONTAINER ID   IMAGE                   COMMAND   CREATED   STATUS    PORTS     NAMES
 123123         <docker-image name_1>              latest                    <docker-image name>